 The hospitality industry is one of Australia's largest, even bigger than the coal export industry (woohoo).

-So it’s no surprise then that we are spending huge amounts of money on dining out, especially in the fast-paced modern world.
+So it’s no surprise that we are spending huge amounts of money on dining out, especially in the fast-paced modern world.

 But how much are Aussies actually spending on food?
 And how can vendors in the hospitality industry tap into this spend to get a larger slice of the market pie?